Categories

 Can I Prevent Tyre Pressure Loss?

-We reccomend to use a Pit Stop Road Racing cartridge or a liquid latex to be injected into the valve core with a syringe after removing the core itself.
-It seals the typical porosity of the latex walls, preventing annoying inflation pressure loss and adding the puncture prevention feature that the liquid latex uses to guarantee.
+We reccommend the use of a Pit Stop Cartridge from Vittoria, this is a liquid latex that is injected into the valve core.
+It provide a sealing for the generally porous latex walls, preventing annoying inflation pressure loss and adding the puncture prevention feature that the liquid latex guarantees.
 Click Here for More Information

 ..........................................................................................................